All Products

 Prerequisites

-In the SQL editor, write the code for your task.
-You can define variables in the code using the ${variable_name} format, and then assign values to these variables in Schedule > Scheduling parameters on the right side of the node configuration page.
-This enables dynamic parameter passing for scheduled tasks.
-For more information about how to use scheduling parameters, see Sources and expressions of scheduling parameters.
-The following code provides an example:
+To pass dynamic values at runtime, define variables in your SQL using the ${variable_name} format.
+Assign values to these variables in Schedule > Scheduling parameters on the right side of the node configuration page.
+For more information, see Sources and expressions of scheduling parameters.

 CREATE DATABASE IF NOT EXISTS ck_test;